FortiKey/Planning-Proposal-Docs/README.md

 ### Target Audience:
 1. **Small-to-Medium Businesses:**
     - Companies looking for a simple, plug-and-play 2FA solution to enhance their platform's security.
-    - Businesses that don’t have the technical bandwidth to build a custom 2FA solution.
+    - Businesses that don't have the technical bandwidth to build a custom 2FA solution.

 2. **Developers:**
     - Developers tasked with adding 2FA functionality to a business's existing applications.